ournameismud/research/README.md

 * Refine logs by IP address
 * Refine logs by Search term
+* Rate-limit logging of queries?
 * Tweak pagination
+* post to search controller rather than as variable ?

 Brought to you by [@cole007](http://ournameismud.co.uk/) Search icon by AomAm from the Noun Project